-Historical EL Exit Criteria for Students in Grades 1-12 ACCESS 2006-2009 2010-2012 2013 2014 - 2015 2016-2017 2018-2019 EL students who LEAs may NOT Same as in LEAs may LEAs must LEAs must exit all score ACCESS ≥ exit any EL 2012 with the NOT exit any exit EL EL students who 5.0 will be student who took following EL student students who score ACCESS evaluated for ACCESS Tier A. exception for who took scored Overall CPL \geq 5.0. reading/reading students in ACCESS Tier ACCESS 2.0 LEAs may NOT comprehension to LEAs must exit Grades 1 & 2 A. Overall CPL ≥ exit any EL student determine if they students scoring who do not 5.0 AND who scores have the ACCESS Tier C take CRCT LEAs must Literacy sub- ACCESS Overall cognitive Overall CPL > Reading: exit EL score > 4.8 CPL < 4.3. academic 5.0 AND "Proficiency" is students who language meeting an ACCESS scored LEAs may LEAs may choose proficiency proficiency on Tier C Literacy ACCESS Tier use the LAC an EL Exit Criteria (CALP) in English state reading Score > 4.7.
-C Overall Decision to within the state- for classroom comprehension CPL ≥ 5.0 exit EL approved range of success.
-Results assessment.
-NO LAC is AND Literacy students who ACCESS Overall from the reading/reading comprehension state assessments will satisfy this requirement.
-For grade levels in which there is no state assessment, students shall be assessed using approved local reading/reading comprehension tests.
+Historical EL Exit Criteria for Students in Grades 1-12 ACCESS Spring/Summer 2006 - Spring/Summer 2009 · · · · · · · · · · · · · · · · · · · Spring/Summer 2010 - Spring/Summer 2012 LEAs may NOT exit any EL student who was administered ACCESS Tier A. LEAs must exit students scoring ACCESS Tier C Overall CPL ≥ 5.0 AND meeting proficiency on state reading comprehension assessment.
 LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall ≥ 5.0 but the student IS NOT PROFICIENT on state reading comprehension assessment.
-LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall is 4.0-4.9 AND student is proficient on state reading comprehension assessment. permitted when using this exit criteria for EL students in Grades 1-2. sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL ≥ 5.0 AND a Literacy subscore < 4.8.
-LEAs may use a LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL between 4.0-4.9 AND a Literacy subscore ≥ 4.8. scored ACCESS 2.0 Overall CPL ≥ 5.0 AND a Literacy sub- score < 4.8.
-LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL 4.0-4.9 AND a Literacy sub- score ≥ 4.8.
-CPL 4.3 - 4.9, however, they must use an internal EL Reclassification Review Committee to make the exit or do-not-exit decision for any EL students scoring between 4.3 and 4.9.
+LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall is 4.0-4.9 AND student is proficient on state reading comprehension assessment.

+Spring/Summer 2013 Same as in Spring/Summer 2012 with the following exception for students in Grades 1 & 2 who are not administered the state Reading assessment: "Proficiency" is an ACCESS Tier C Literacy Score ≥ 4.7.
+NO LAC is permitted when using this exit criteria for EL students in Grades 1-2.
+Spring/Summer 2014 - Spring/Summer 2015 LEAs may NOT exit any EL student who took ACCESS Tier A. LEAs must exit EL students who scored ACCESS Tier C Overall CPL ≥ 5.0 AND Literacy sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL ≥ 5.0 AND a Literacy sub-score < 4.8.
+LEAs may use a LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL between 4.0-4.9 AND a Literacy sub-score ≥ 4.8.
+Spring/Summer 2016 LEAs must exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND Literacy sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND a Literacy sub-score < 4.8.
+LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL 4.0-4.9 AND a Literacy sub-score ≥ 4.8.
+Spring/Summer 2017 (Pre-ESSA and Post WIDA ACCESS Standard-setting Summer 2017) LEAs must exit all EL students who score ACCESS Overall CPL ≥ 5.0.
+LEAs may NOT exit any EL student who scores ACCESS Overall CPL < 4.3.
+LEAs were strongly encouraged to develop districtwide procedures to apply uniformly to EL students across the district.
+Spring 2018 - Current (GA State ESSA Plan & SBOE Rule) LEAs must exit all EL students who score ACCESS Overall CPL ≥ 5.0.
+LEAs may NOT exit any EL student who scores ACCESS Overall CPL < 4.3.
+LEAs may choose an EL Exit Criteria within the state-approved range of ACCESS Overall CPL 4.3 - 4.9, however, they must use an internal EL Reclassification Review Committee to make the exit or do-not-exit decision for any EL students scoring between 4.3 and 4.9.
 LEAs must have standardized written procedures which must be implemented with fidelity.
-The LAC Decision is DISCONTINUED, and LEAs may not use this process. -- -- -- --- -- ---
+The LAC Decision is DISCONTINUED, and LEAs may not use this process.